Canada PM: military response not in cards for COVID protests

 Lich declined to take questions.

+“If you have trucks rolling in downtown Toronto and you have kids recovering from surgery in Sick Kids hospital in downtown Toronto and they can’t recover from their cancer surgery because there are trucks blaring their horns outside, this movement, whatever support they had from the public will evaporate overnight,” former Conservative Cabinet minister James Moore told CTV news.

-“When it comes to the ongoing protest I and all of our government clearly condemn the desecration of national monuments and display of hateful symbols,” Deputy Prime Minister Chrystia Freeland.
+In Parliament Deputy Prime Minister Chrystia Freeland condemned “the desecration of national monuments and display of hateful symbols.”

-Some urinated and parked on the National War Memorial.
+Many Canadians were outraged after some protesters urinated and parked on the National War Memorial.
 One danced on the Tomb of the Unknown Soldier.
 A number carried signs and flags with swastikas.
-Many Canadians were outraged.

 Police in Alberta, meanwhile, said a second blockade on a highway leading to the main United States border crossing in Alberta has choked off traffic.
 “Protesters have stopped traffic from going southbound on Highway 4,” Royal Canadian Mounted Police Cpl.
 Curtis Peters said.